Bus drivers operate buses and drive passengers along local, chartered or intercity routes.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Bus drivers may do some or all of the following:

-- visually inspect buses prior to taking them out and make sure they are safe, clean, refulled and ready for use
+- visually inspect buses before driving them to make sure they are safe, clean, refuelled and ready for use

 - load and unload passengers' luggage

-- collect fares from passengers and give them tickets and change
+- collect fares from passengers, giving them tickets and change

 - give passengers information on routes, fares and timetables